devdchaudhary/SwiftUIWebView/README.md

-# SwiftUIWebView - A UIKit Wrapper for WebView in SwiftUI
+# SwiftUIWebView - A UIKit WKWebView Wrapper for SwiftUI

 A UIKit Wrapper for SwiftUI to be able to show users WebViews while staying inside your app using the WebKit Framework.